Vallu368/rfidreader/README.md

 # RFID Reader
 The Purpose of the reader is to keep track of traffic  in the classroom.<br>
 Requires an Arduino with an RC522 RFID Sensor and 2 buttons.<br>
-Once running, the program checks which button (In or Out) button has been pressed.<br>
+Once running, the program checks which button (In or Out) has been pressed.<br>
 If you can see the console, there will be text once you scan a tag, something like "0/1/2UID: XXXXXX" the number in front of "UID" is for keeping track of what button was pressed, as in if the person is going in or out (1 means in, 2 out, 0 no button pressed)<br>
 When the sensor scans an RFID Tag or Card, it reads its UID, and checks if it is in the database.
 If UID isn't in the database, it sends out an error.